Psychotherapeutic Counselling

 You’ll also be encouraged to reflect on your own integrative approach as it develops over the course.

-You’ll need to undertake a counselling placement of at least 100 hours, 50 hours of work-based learning and at least 20 hours of approved personal therapy.
+You’ll need to undertake a counselling placement of at least 100 hours and at least 30 hours of approved personal therapy.

-You’ll attend a compulsory residential weekend near the start of the course which offers space to focus on personal development, skills and group dynamics in a tranquil setting.
+You’ll attend a compulsory residential weekend at the start of the course which offers space to focus on personal development and group dynamics.
+We also host other compulsory events such as conferences and workshops.

 Professional body accreditation